regymm/Time-Card-Flex/DOC/Setup-and-Usage.md

 ​	Program bitstream with Hardware Manager, OpenFPGALoader, or program it to QSPI Flash on board.

 **b.** Kernel driver.
 Clone the repo on target machine with Time Card installed.
+In the `DRV` directory, run `sudo ./remake`.
+Slightly change the script if running on an unlisted Linux distro.

 *Reminder:*

-Don't plug-and-play PCIe drivers.
+Plug-and-play PCIe devices probably works, but it's not very good.
+BAR changes can't be reflected, at least.
 Reboot the machine instead.

 ### 2. Time Card standalone verification